 ‘Studio teaching experiments - spatial transitioning for autism schools.’ https://doi.org/10.1108/ARCH-11-2018-0019

-Love’s experimental research uncovers new information in the form of ‘10 spatial transitioning platforms’ relating to behaviour-informed design.
-Love’s current research involves the cross-disciplinary inputs of a sensory integration practitioner and a positive behaviour analyst.
+Joan’s experimental research uncovers new information in the form of ‘10 spatial transitioning platforms’ relating to behaviour-informed design.
+Her current research involves the cross-disciplinary inputs of a sensory integration practitioner and a positive behaviour analyst.
 The advancement of designing for autism is at the centre of the research, assisting future professionals to create responsive spatial environments.